slowernews/wisdom-tldr/chapters/chapter_appendix.md

 - The more you know, the less you need to diversify.
 Diversification is an hedge against lack of knowledge.
 - Take risk from the table whenever possible.

-> *"You’re looking for a mispriced gamble."
--- Charlie Munger*

 > *"What an investor needs is the ability to correctly evaluate selected businesses.
 Note that word “selected”: You don’t have to be an expert on every company, or even many.
 You only have to be able to evaluate companies within your circle of competence.
-The size of that circle is not very important; knowing its boundaries, however, is vital."
+The size of that circle is not very important; knowing its boundaries, however, is vital." (...)
+> *"You’re looking for a mispriced gamble." (...)
+> *"Life, in part, is like a poker game, wherein you have to learn to quit sometimes when holding a much-loved hand.
+You must learn to handle mistakes and new facts that change the odds."
 -- Charlie Munger*

 > *"What’s my religion?
 Arbitrage and rents."